 But have you ever heard of an emu bubble?

 Yes, emus.
-Those flightless birds which are somewhere between kiwis and ostriches.
-In India, there was an emu bubble which left over 10,000 farmers stuck with the bill (no pun intended).
+Those flightless birds are somewhere between kiwis and ostriches.
+In India, there was an emu bubble that left over 10,000 farmers stuck with the bill (no pun intended).

 A promoter – ironically named Guru – sold farmers on the idea that they could raise three emu chicks in a shed and get paid when the chicks grew up into full-grown, edible emus.
 Nobody asked about actual demand for emus in India, processing plants, restaurants, or the like.
 Instead, what did they rely on for validation that this was a legitimate business and not a Ponzi scheme?